Lecture Capture at MSU - FAQ

 NOTE: A growing number of lecture halls and classrooms have the client software (and in some cases wireless microphones) installed if they have a smart podium in the room.

 Do I need to own the Camtasia Studio software to use Camtasia Relay?

 No. Camtasia Relay is a separate application.
 The recording client is free to all users.
 But note that if you own the full Camtasia Studio software, you can edit some of the files that are produced by the Camtasia Relay server.

 What lecture halls are equipped?

 Currently, most of the larger lecture halls and classrooms, such as EPS 103, Gaines 101, and Linfield 125 are fully equipped with microphones to support lecture capture using Relay.
 These rooms have all the necessary software and hardware installed, and are monitored regularly by technical staff for support and swift resolution of technical issues.
 The other registrar classrooms in Gaines Hall have the software and microphones, and there is a growing number of smart podium-equipped rooms across campus with the software installed.
-If you plan to use a room that does not currently have the software installed, contact Ritchie Boyd (information below) to schedule installation.
+If you plan to use a room that does not currently have the software installed, contact Brad Haderlie (information below) to schedule installation.